maxxiimo/the-front-end-manifesto/mobile-on-rails.md

 II.
 Responsive Web Design<br>
 III.
 A Hybrid Approach

 We covered each method in detail and incorporated our work into our foundation code base, but with so many different approaches begs the question, which one do I use?
 Well, that depends.
 It depends on the project and it's needs.
 What is important is that you now have options for a mobile foundation that can handle a variety of needs, depending on which one you choose to employ.

+We ended the chapter with a quick overview of JavaScript and mobile: media query polyfills, conditional loading, and ending with a very brief reference to Zepto, a minimalist JavaScript library.

 "Mobile on Rails" is the last chapter of "Section I - Setting up a Foundation".
 The three pillars of this foundation are our [foundation markup][Chapter 1], [foundation styles][Chapter 2], and with this chapter our mobile foundation.